Design and Technology

 Product Design | Product Designer/Mechanical Engineer |

-Project 1: Students will design and manufacture a storage box with inspiration gained from the Art Deco design style.
-Pupils will make the product using pine wood which will be pre-cut to a set size, using finger joints, butt joints, half-lap joints, and mitre joints throughout manufacture and assembly Detailed engravement will be included to demonstrate an understanding of the inspiration, with the box lid being made using MDF and slotting into the pine top, along with using a hinge mechanism and a clasp opening.
-Project 2: Students will design and make a CAM Bird toy which will be assembled using a CAM moving structure.
-The students will have the opportunity to develop their own bird design to be placed on the top area of the toy, with the moving element being the wing features of the animal design. |
+Project 1: Students will design and manufacture a storage box inspired by the Art Deco design style.
+The main structure will be made from pre-cut pine, assembled using a range of joints such as finger joints, butt joints, half-lap joints, and mitre joints.
+To showcase their understanding of the design movement, pupils will incorporate detailed engraved decoration.
+The lid, crafted from MDF, will slot securely into the pine frame and be fitted with both a hinge mechanism and a clasp fastening to complete the product.
+Project 2: Students will design and make a CAM bird toy, constructed around a working CAM mechanism.
+They will have the opportunity to create their own unique bird design, which will be mounted on the top of the toy.
+The movement generated by the mechanism will animate the bird, with the wings forming the key moving feature of the design. |

 |||